 A restful day of superbly scenic travel along the base of great mountains, through rugged canyons.
 Grand Mt.
 Shasta, with its snowy head in the clouds, is in view many hours and the train passes through Shasta Springs, noted for its mineral water.
-Later in the day your route is through Sacramento to Benicia where your cars are ferried across Carquiney Straits on the largest car ferries in the world.
+Later in the day your route is through the Sacramento Valley to Martinez and across the Carquinez Straits.
 You arrive San Francisco early in evening.
 Night at hotel.